-Step 1: Stop
+1. Stop

 When you are faced with an unexpected behavior, take a moment to stop yourself and take a pause from the situation.
 Make sure you are not reacting.
 Calm yourself and focus.
 Most challenging behaviors have a cause or a trigger.
 There is a reason for the behavior.
 Challenging behavior is likely a reaction to something that set the behavior in motion.
 Having a reaction means that the individual might be unconsciously, emotionally and impulsively behaving without any thought to a situation or event.
-It is your job to respond.
+It is best to evaluate the situation and to respond.
 Responding is taking thoughtful action.